graceiseverywhere/week-08/README.md

 An articulation of my data model
 FSR Sensor The sensor will be used to document how long I run for.
 I will place an object onto the sensor at the beginning my run and take off at the end of my run to document how long I ran for.

 Potentiometer Sensor: This sensor will be used to monitor my motivation.
 Before each run I will turn the knob a lot a little to generate two values (motivated and unmotivated).
+The potentiometer gives values as numbers, but I will configure it so it translates into strings.

 Data Model:
 One table will contain the following values: FSRSENSOR (int), POTENTSENSOR (varchar(20)), sensortime (date/time)